YOUR MARINE RESCUE PORT STEPHENS UP TO DATE HUNTER COASTAL WATERS WEATHER INFORMATION FOR THURSDAY 7 JULY 2022

 Be Aware:Wind and wave forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.
 Maximum waves can be twice the forecast height.

-Hunter Coast: Seal Rocks to Broken Bay issued by the Bureau of Meterology at 4:10 AM for the period ending midnight tonight
+Hunter Coast: Seal Rocks to Broken Bay issued by the Bureau of Meterology at 10:00 PM for the period ending midnight on Thursday

 Winds: